rn4ir/wordpresser/README.md

 - Install PHP (PHP 5.6), and PHP-FPM, and copies a default info.php file to Nginx's default Document Root (/usr/share/nginx/html/)
 - Edits `php.ini` and `www.conf`
 - Configures Nginx's default configuration file (default.conf) to use PHP and PHP-FPM
+- *changes SELinux to permissive on CentOS/RedHat variants*

 ##### Wordpress Installation